-- Fulfillment of the Honours standing requirements above. - At least an A-average in French Studies courses taken in Third and Fourth Years.
+- Fulfillment of the Honours standing requirements above. - An average of at least A- in French Studies courses taken in Third and Fourth Years.

 Minor in French Studies: Arts students may take a minor in French Studies.
 The requirements for the minor are four full courses in French Studies with at least a B- average for the courses.